Case Study / Alternative Services Research

 We provided to our client an interim report well in time for their partner retreat – and a final report (once all interviews were complete) including conclusions and concrete recommendations for them to act on.

-Our desk research and interviews conclusively determined is that there is a large and growing demand for lower-end, commoditized legal services (especially as these services become increasingly sophisticated).
+Our research conclusively determined is that there is a large and growing demand for lower-end, commoditized legal services (especially as these services become increasingly sophisticated).
 Of keen importance to our client, our research concluded that far from tarnishing their image were they to launch these services – their clients would think much more highly of them, lauding the idea as “solutions oriented” and “innovative.”
-Further, based on our broad and deep industry perspective and where our client could add value to clients seeking solutions for their lower-end work – we were able to develop and recommend a positioning that would distinguish themselves versus competitive options.
+Finally, based on our broad and deep industry perspective and where our client could add value to clients seeking solutions for their lower-end work – we developed and recommended a positioning that would distinguish themselves versus competitive options.